PoCInnovation/Workshops/security/workshop-xss2/README.md

 ## Hard

 Let's discover mutation XSS.
-These payloads are remarquably difficult to craft but allow us to bypass really advanced security filters.
+These payloads are remarkably difficult to craft but allow us to bypass really advanced security filters.
 This challenge is a replica of a previous XSS vulnerability found on Google services:
 * http://ctf.oursin.eu/workshops/01/